 Shopify makes it easy to sell online and has some free features such as cart recovery systems, social media selling, discount codes, among others.

 Shopify has thorough documentation and a lively users community.
 It has a good support team available 24/7.

 Shopify (www.shopify.com.sg) provides three price tiers, and the lowest is $29, and the priciest is $299.
 The average plan is $79, and the very basic one is $9 for retailing of Facebook.
 Also, they offer a 14-day free trial for you to be able to test the platform before you know whether it is the correct choice.

 Each plan has unlimited bandwidth and products, analysis of fraud, free SSL certificate, and a blog.
 The domain name can be bought from Shopify, or you can link your existing domain name to it.
 The final amount will be determined by the price of add-ons which you add to your store.

 As you have read, each platform has its own different and some similar features, however we still have 2 conclusions and it depends on your skill level.
 For getting started and if you want to run more paid ads, then we suggest Shopify, however if you plan to do more SEO and want more than just an online store, then use Woocommerce.

+Like our Woocommerce VS Shopify guide?
 What is your preferred ecommerce platform?
-Leave a comment below!
+Leave a comment below and let us know!

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.